AntonSazonov/BigBlurTest/README.md

 mario@quasimondo.com
 https://medium.com/@quasimondo

 Do not use SIMD versions with disabled compiler optimizations.
 They'll be too slow.
 Use at least -O1 optimization level.

 All tested versions use 32-bit pixel format.

 Clang do much better optimizations with same flags than GCC.
-Both from MSYS2/MinGW64 toolchain.
+Both tested are from MSYS2/MinGW64 toolchain.

 The fastest implementation I could write is about 1.6ms for a 1280x720 32bpp frame on an AMD Ryzen 7 2700 with 16 threads.
 Note, that part of time is spended to SDL's event handling, blitting etc. So actual speed of some implementations (especially multithreaded) is significantly higher.
+And, thats why your CPU load shows you 50-60% load with using all cores - SDL runs in one thread.

 TODO:
  * Recursive Blur SIMD version